vinayak1986/code-20220627-balavinayakr/README.md

 A command-line Python program which calculates BMI from JSON data stored in the *data/* folder.
 It also determines *BMI Category* & *Health Risk* based on the calculated BMI value.
-The program prints the count of overweight people to the console, i.e., people with BMI in the range 25 - 29.9.
+The program prints the count of overweight people to the console, i.e., count of people with BMI in the range 25 - 29.9.

 ## Usage
 Run the program by the below steps: